mahoyoplayer/CS141_Winter_2026/README.md

 Contains solutions for every Codeforces programming problem for CS141. \
 Class was taken Winter 2026 with Prof. Yihan Sun. \
-Every solution found in here was able to achieve a perfect score.
+Every solution found in here was able to get full points.

 Join the Winter 2026 contest here - \
 https://codeforces.com/group/xerIeu20hB/contests